Yankee Lady

-Yankee Lady is a Boeing B-17 Flying Fortress, owned by the Yankee Air Museum of Van Buren Township, Michigan.
+Yankee Lady is a Boeing B-17 Flying Fortress owned by a private collector, previously owned by the Yankee Air Museum.
 Originally delivered to the U.S military in 1945, the plane did not see combat action; it was used by the United States Coast Guard for over a decade.
-Purchased by the museum in 1986, it has since been restored to a World War II configuration and is flown for flight experience rides and airshow appearances.
+Purchased by the Yankee Air Museum in 1986, it was restored to a World War II configuration and flown for flight experience rides and airshow appearances until it was sold to a private collector in June of 2024.
+It has since been partially disassembled for further restoration.

 History

 Military use

-The plane is a B-17G–110–VE, bearing United States Army Air Forces (USAAF) serial number 44-85829.
+The plane is a B-17G-110-VE, bearing United States Army Air Forces (USAAF) serial number 44-85829.
 The airplane was built by the Vega Division of Lockheed Aircraft Corporation at Burbank, California, and was delivered to the USAAF on July 16, 1945.
 It went to Dallas, Texas, for modifications and in September 1945 was placed in storage at South Plains Army Air Field near Lubbock, Texas, along with other brand new B-17s.
 The plane was not deployed for any combat action.

 In 1946, the aircraft was one of 16 Flying Fortresses that were transferred to the U.S. Coast Guard.
 These aircraft were re-designated as PB-1G, with “P” signifying patrol, “B” denoting designed by Boeing, “1” for the first model of the type and “G” for Coast Guard.
 This particular aircraft was assigned Bureau Number (BuNo) 77255.
 All of the guns and turrets were removed, and a radar dome was installed in the position formerly occupied by the chin turret.
 It was used for air-sea rescue and iceberg patrol duties out of Coast Guard Air Station Elizabeth City, North Carolina; Naval Station Argentia, Newfoundland; and Coast Guard Air Station San Francisco, California.
 At one time, it carried an air droppable, 27 ft 3300 lb wooden lifeboat under the fuselage for rescuing people stranded at sea.
 The plane was put up for disposal by the Coast Guard in May 1959.

-Private ownership
+Private ownership (1959–1986)

 On May 11, 1959, the airplane was sold to Ace Smelting, Inc. for $5,887.93.
-It was assigned civil registration N3193G by the Federal Aviation Authority (FAA).
+It was assigned civil registration N3193G by the Federal Aviation Administration (FAA).
 In November 1959, Fairchild Aerial Survey Company purchased the aircraft and used it for aerial survey work.
 In 1966, the plane was sold to Aircraft Specialties, Inc. of Mesa, Arizona.
 This company used numerous B-17s as air tankers to fight forest fires and apply pesticides on crops and trees.

 During 1969, the aircraft was one of five B-17s flown to Hawaii and used in the filming of the film Tora!
 Tora!
 Tora!, released in 1970.

 In 1985, the airplane was among four other B-17s that were put up for sale at an auction held by Globe Air, the successor company to Aircraft Specialties.